Skip to main content

 Check Price Check Price

 Both Bluevua countertop RO systems offer hospital-grade purification without any installation — just plug in and pour.
 They share the same glass carafe, UV sterilization, and remineralization features.
-The question is whether the premium model's better water efficiency justifies the $98 price gap.
+The question is whether the premium model's better water efficiency justifies the significant price gap between these two siblings.

 Category-by-Category Breakdown